zio/zio-kafka/docs/sharing-consumer.md

 If your subscriptions overlap, eg `Subscription.topics("topic1", "topic2")` and `Subscription.topics("topic2", "topic3")`, which stream will get the partitions of `topic2` is not deterministic.

-Note that upon starting or ending subscriptions, Kafka will also reassign all partitions of the other subscriptions.
-Record fetching will resume from the last committed offset, so records may be processed duplicately.
-This is however no different than   is the case for regular rebalancing.
+Note that upon starting or ending subscriptions, Kafka will also reassign all partitions of the _other_ subscriptions.
+Record fetching will resume from the last committed offset, so records may be processed twice when not all offsets are committed yet.
+This works the same as for for regular rebalancing.
 To minimize this issue, commit frequently.